p16i/p16i.github.io/src/blog/2020/bayesian-decision-theory.md

 title: "Bayesian Decision Theory and Discriminant Function"
 ---

+*A summary of Duda et al. (2020), Pattern Classification.
+Chapter 2.*

 Machine learning is about extracting useful information from the data we have.
 Often, this is referred to as modeling.
 Consider a situation where we have collected fish data and we want to build a classifier, classifying whether the fish is salmon.

 Let assume that each fish has $d$ continuous attributes, such as weights and body length, that we measure; mathematically, we write $\mathbf x \in \Reals^d$.
 The simplest way to build such a classifier is to choose a decision threshold  based on each class's histogram of a certain attribute.